 - 4 Health Benefits of Rhodiola Rosea

 - 7 SIDE EFFECTS

-Rhodiola rosea is used as medicinal herb.
-It treats debility, improves performance, stimulates nervous system and decrease depression.
-It improves physical and mental health.
-Rhodiola rosea is used by Russian athletes for strength and to reduce stress.
+Rhodiola rosea is used as a medicinal herb.
+It treats debility, improves performance, stimulates the nervous system, and decreases depression.
+It improves physical, and mental health.
+Rhodiola rosea is used by Russian athletes for strength, and to reduce stress.
 It also aids sleep.